sei-international/LEAPMacro.jl/docs/src/config.md

 ```

 ### Investment function coefficients
 The next block contains the parameters for the investment function.
-As explained in the page on [model dynamics](@ref dynamics-inv-dmd), the investment function calculates the demand for investment goods as a function of capacity utilization, profitability, and borrowing costs.
+As explained in the page on [model dynamics](@ref dynamics-potential-output), the investment function calculates the demand for investment goods as a function of capacity utilization, profitability, and borrowing costs.

-The correspondence between the parameters and the model variables is:
+The correspondence between the parameters and the [model variables](@ref exog-param-vars) is:
-  * `init_neutral_growth`: Initial value of ``\gamma_{i0}`` for every sector ``i``
+  * `init_neutral_growth`: Initial value of ``\gamma_{i0}`` (with the same initial value for every sector ``i``)
   * `util_sens` : ``\underline{\alpha}_\text{util}``
   * `profit_sens` : ``\underline{\alpha}_\text{profit}``
   * `intrate_sens` : ``\underline{\alpha}_\text{bank}``